Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 mitigating costs; risk and volitility will need to be baked into the design of any truely Regenerative financial product because its in the nature of both the markets and transformation itself.

 Now, recalling our investors are looking towards socio-political heuristics like ESGs - how can we harness markets to actualise the most unrealised potential according to their own critera?
-Improving our ESGs heuristic to a finer degree of resolution we can infer the values of Justice, Equity, Diversity and Inclusion.
-These values